ncoelle/loracle-maven-plugin/README.md

 ### Summery

 As long a the world does not move en mass to SPDX license identifiers license identification stays a game.
      Good for me.
 Because this is a side project and fiddling with heuristics is fun.
+      If you want an easy check that does most of the simple work: use the plugin and look at the warning once in a while.
+      If it stops the build.
+Check the artifact.
      If you need law advice please consult a lawyer in your relevant country.